 It’s an eight-week, intensive class and field training program.
 Students are paid two stipends, one in the middle of the program and one at the end.
 They’re also provided with safety gear and access to transportation to the classes.
 That enables them to continue to pay their bills while participating in the program.
 The program pays for the certification classes and testing as well.

-DDOT’s Dennis Howland, program manager for the South Capitol Street Corridor Program, is encouraged by the success of the program.
+DDOT’s Joe Dorsey, acting program manager, is encouraged by the success of the program.

-“We’re seeing the fruits of the CMTP training on the 11th Street program, as many are all still involved in the industry,” Howland said.
-“We aren’t just building a bridge.
-We want to leave a legacy by contributing to a growing skilled workforce in the District, who will be trained and ready to work on all types of construction projects.
-It’s not just about jobs.
-We want to help build careers.”
+“We’re seeing benefits from the CMTP training on the 11th Street program, as many are all still involved in the industry,” Dorsey said.
+“We want to leave a legacy by contributing to a growing skilled workforce in the District and build careers.”